Table of Contents

 • Set the Interface to your internet (WAN) link in the dropdown.
 Check Network → Interfaces if you need to determine your WAN port.

-• Set the Download and Upload speeds to 90% of what you measured in Preparation
+• Enter your Download and Upload speeds to 90% of the results you tested during Preparation.

 2. In the Queue Discipline tab: